tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   * `PUT` requests are used to overwrite content on the server.

 * APIs play a key role in analytic data pipelines, often being the source of data or a means to analyze data.
 By submitting requests in Python, APIs can be used in-line with other processing.
-For example, data can be pulled from Coinbase to calculate cumulative returns, sharpe ratio, and beta for a set of cryptos.
+For example, data can be pulled from Coinbase to calculate cumulative returns, sharpe ratios, and beta for a set of cryptos.
 Similarly, data could be extracted from the Quandl API to complete portfolio simulations.
 Instead of switching back and forth between Postman and Python, everything can just be completed in Python.

 Demonstrate with live code how to use the Python `requests` library, and use the following discussion points: